 Cocktail Glasses: Basics for Beginners

-If you’re just getting started in the world of cocktails there are just a few materials you’ll need and a set of basic cocktail glasses is certainly one of them.
-In this post I’ll share some of what I’ve learned about bar glasses so that you can make the best choices for your foray into cocktail culture.
+If you’re just getting started in the world of cocktails, there are a few essential items you’ll need, and a set of basic cocktail glasses is definitely one of them.
+In this post, I’ll share some insights about bar glasses to help you make informed choices as you dive into cocktail culture.

-I approach this question by being a realist; you can serve any cocktail in a jelly jar, but using the right cocktail glass adds something special.
-And while the right glassware can make a big difference you don’t want to spend a mint either, so I focus on starting with basic bar glassware and then moving up as required.
-My general breakdown includes:
+Realistically, you can serve any cocktail in a jelly jar, but the right cocktail glass adds something special.
+While appropriate glassware can significantly enhance your drinking experience, you don’t need to break the bank.
+Start with basic bar glassware and gradually add more as needed.
+Here’s a quick breakdown:

-Basic Drinking Glasses – Basics you probably already have in the kitchen.
+• Basic Drinking Glasses – Essentials you probably already own.

-Cocktail Glasses: The Basics – Basic cocktail glasses that you should have before getting started.
+• Cocktail Glasses: The Basics – Fundamental cocktail glasses to start with.

-Next Step Bar Glasses – Step-up options for typically less popular drinks or specific cocktail glasses that offer style points 😉
+• Next Step Bar Glasses – Options for less common drinks or glasses that score style points.

-Specialty Drink Glassware – Glasses used for specific drinks that are not common and may be considered a luxury.
+• Specialty Drink Glassware – Glasses for specific and often luxurious drinks.

-Ideally your basic drinking glasses should be glass and you should have enough to serve you and your guests comfortably.
-To start, I recommend just getting a couple and then adding more if necessary.
+Ideally, your basic drinking glasses should be glass, and you should have enough to serve yourself and your guests comfortably.
+Start with a couple and add more if necessary.

 Basic Drinking Glasses

-Hopefully you already have an assortment of basic drinking glasses in your kitchen.
-We all have a variety of miscellaneous glasses and you can certainly use them for cocktails; however it’s been my experience that drinks taste better when not served in glassware featuring cartoon characters or logos from local businesses.
-That said, there are a few types of basic drinking glasses I assume that you already have including:
+Hopefully, you already have a variety of basic drinking glasses in your kitchen.
+You might have miscellaneous glasses that can be used for cocktails, although drinks generally taste better without cartoon characters or local business logos on the glassware.
+Here are a few types of basic glasses you likely have:

-Wine Glasses (White & Red) – Whether you drink wine or not, wine glasses are definitely necessary.
-White wine glasses tend to be thinner versus the wider glass for red wine.
+• Wine Glasses (White & Red) – Whether you drink wine or not, these are essential.
+White wine glasses are thinner, while red wine glasses are wider and more robust.

-Beer Glasses – Pint glasses are perhaps some of the most versatile glassware around, so if you don’t have any grab a couple.
+• Beer Glasses – Pint glasses are some of the most versatile and should be a staple in your collection.

 Cocktail Glasses: The Basics